YOUR EXPERIENCE PROVIDER

 You will experience many extraordinary things on this tour, and time spent with the Yolŋu women is often described as “life-changing”.
 You will learn about and experience Yolŋu philosophy and kinship, weaving, painting, astrology, healing ceremony, crying ceremony (Nathi), cooking and bush medicine, dancing, gathering oysters or mud crabs and much more.
 Specific activities will vary according to the season and availability of materials.

 During your tour, you will visit the remarkable art centre in Yirrkala - Buku-Larrnggay here you will see beautiful local works of art painted on bark, Larrakitj (ceremonial poles), woven baskets, jewellery and much more.
 Buku also has an extraordinary collection of historical material and is regarded as one of the best Aboriginal Art centres in Australia.

-Scheduled departures run from April 2020 – October 2020.
-Check the calendar for departure dates.
+Scheduled departures run from May to October each year.
+Click the Book Now button to check the calendar for departure dates.
 This is a 5 day, 4 night experience for a maximum of 14 women.

 You are responsible for:

 North East Arnhem Land is located in the far north-eastern corner of the Northern Territory, around 500 kilometres from Darwin.

 Nhulunbuy is the main township in North East Arnhem Land.